GideonDriver/projectRaingate/README.md

 <h1>P.1 Raingate</h1>

-This is a console-based banking application that I (Gideon Driver) have created while learning from Mohammad Tufail.
+This is a web-based reimbursement system that I (Gideon Driver) have created while learning from Mohammad Tufail.

 <hr/>
 Project Requirements: